 According to the National Alliance on Mental Illness, schizoaffective disorder affects about 0.3% of the population.
 Men and women experience schizoaffective disorder at the same rate, but men often develop the illness at an earlier age.
 The National Institutes of Health estimates approximately 1.1% of American adults will be diagnosed with schizophrenia sometime in their lifetime.
 Schizophrenia can occur at any age, but tends to occur in the late teens to the early 20s for men, and the late 20s to early 30s for women.
 It is uncommon for schizophrenia to be diagnosed in a person younger than 12 or older than 40.

-- Researchers have recently theorized that there is a link between schizophrenia and brain development problems that occur in fetuses when the pregnant woman contracts certain viruses (influenza, toxoplasmosis and rubella).
+The exact cause of schizoaffective disorder or schizophrenia is unknown.
+A combination of causes, such as genetics, brain chemistry and structure, stress, and psychoactive drugs such as LSD may contribute to the development of the disorder.
+Evidence also suggests that changes in body chemistry during puberty may also play a role.
+Researchers have recently theorized that there is a link between schizophrenia and brain development problems that occur in fetuses when the pregnant woman contracts certain viruses (influenza, toxoplasmosis and rubella).
 Genital or reproductive infections present in the mother during conception may also increase the baby’s future risk of developing schizophrenia.
-However, brain injuries occurring after birth and poor parenting are not causes of Schizophrenia.
+However, brain injuries occurring after birth and poor parenting are not causes of schizophrenia.

-How is Schizophrenia Treated?
+How Is Schizoaffective Disorder and Schizophrenia Treated?